fabric8io/docker-maven-plugin/doc/manual/external-configuration.md

 </image>
 ```

-Given this example configuration a single image configuration is build
+Given this example configuration a single image configuration is built
-up from the following properties, which correspond to corresponding
+up from the following properties, which correspond to the corresponding
 values in the `<build>` and `<run>` sections.

 * **docker.alias** Alias name